awsdocs/amazon-athena-user-guide/doc_source/connect-data-source-sar-hive.md

 1. Select the option **Show apps that create custom IAM roles or resource policies**\.

-1. In the search box, type the name of one of the following connectors\.
+1. In the search box, enter **Hive**\.
+The connectors that appear include the following two:
+   + **AthenaHiveMetastoreFunction** – Uber Lambda function `.jar` file\.
+   + **AthenaHiveMetastoreFunctionWithLayer** – Lambda layer and thin Lambda function `.jar` file\.

     The two applications have the same functionality and differ only in their implementation\.
 You can use either one to create a Lambda function that connects Athena to your Hive metastore\.
-   + **AthenaHiveMetastoreFunction** – Uber Lambda function `.jar` file\.
-   + **AthenaHiveMetastoreFunctionWithLayer** – Lambda layer and thin Lambda function `.jar` file\.

-1. Choose the name of the connector\.
+1. Choose the name of the connector that you want to use\.
+This tutorial uses **AthenaHiveMetastoreFunction**\.
 ![\[Choose the name of the Athena data source connector for Hive.\]](http://docs.aws.amazon.com/athena/latest/ug/images/connect-data-source-sar-hive-1.png)

 1. Under **Application settings**, enter the parameters for your Lambda function\.
    + **LambdaFuncName** – Provide a name for the function\.
 For example, **myHiveMetastore**\.
-   + **SpillLocation** – Specify an Amazon S3 location in this account to hold spillover metadata if the Lambda function reponse size exceeds 4MB\.
+   + **SpillLocation** – Specify an Amazon S3 location in this account to hold spillover metadata if the Lambda function response size exceeds 4MB\.
    + **HMSUris** – Enter the URI of your Hive metastore host that uses the Thrift protocol at port 9083\.
 Use the syntax `thrift://<host_name>:9083`\.
    + **LambdaMemory** – Specify a value from 128MB to 3008MB\.
 The Lambda function is allocated CPU cycles proportional to the amount of memory that you configure\.
 The default is 1024\.
    + **LambdaTimeout** – Specify the maximum permissible Lambda invocation run time in seconds from 1 to 900 \(900 seconds is 15 minutes\)\.
 The default is 300 seconds \(5 minutes\)\.